Air-Bladerrrr/Nicholas-Goes/README.md

 - 🌱 I’m currently learning Laravel and React Native;
 - 👯 I’m looking to collaborate on [...] 🤝;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I love Javascript;
+- ⚡️ Fun-Fact: I love Html, Css, Javascript;
 - 📫 How to reach me: nicholasfernandesdegoes@gmail.com;

 **Languages and Tools:**